 Equity Scoring

 As a society, we measure what we value and we value what we measure.
 If we truly want to create an equitable and inclusive society, we must measure how well our policies, investments, and decisions stack up to that goal.
-This is why the Institute on Race, Power, and Political Economy and the Brookings Institution have partnered to produce research that contributes to the advancement and development of racial equity assessment and scoring at local, state, and national levels.
+This is why the Institute on Race, Power, and Political Economy and the Center for Community Uplift at Brookings have partnered to produce research that contributes to the advancement and development of racial equity assessment and scoring at local, state, and national levels.

 Reports